 This evaluation Model aims to find the actual impact of a policy, and not just to determine the expected impact according to the program set.
 In an effort to find actual impacts, evaluators do not need to examine extensively and in-depth about the objectives of the planned program.
 So the evaluators (researchers) in the position are free to assess and there is objectivity.

-Types of Policy Evaluation
+Policy Evaluation Aspects

-Evaluation of policy implementation is divided three according to evaluation timings, namely before implementation, at the time implemented, and after implemented.
+The evaluation of policy implementation is divided three according to evaluation timings, namely before implementation, at the time implemented, and after implemented.
 Specifically Dunn (2003:612-613) develops three evaluation approaches of policy implementation, whose objectives, assumptions, and main forms.

 As a comparator, James P. Lester and Joseph Steward, Jr. (2000) grouped the evaluation of policy implementation into: